amir-and-erica/blog/src/pages/how-this-blog-was-made.md

 ## Intro to Netlify and Gatsby

+Netlify and Gatsby are pretty perfect for each other.

-Netlify does a lot.
+Netlify can do a lot.
 It can host a site on its CDN, continuously build + deploy from Github, manage your DNS, and abstract away common backend functions like forms or identity management.
 There are a lot of hosting options out there, but Netlify seems readily made for simple React single-page apps that don't need a complicated backend.
-In other words, it pairs well with a static site generator and makes SSL, pre-rendering, and continuous deployment really easy to set up.
+It pairs well with a static site generator and makes SSL, pre-rendering, and continuous deployment really easy to set up.
 It's also very fast + free.
 Its pre-rendering feature is the primary reason we use it to host our main site, [By The Bay](https://www.bythebay.cool/).

 Netlify also provides a super simple and customizable CMS (content management system) that allows us to write blog posts in markdown without having to write code.

 Gatsby is a static site generator based on React, GraphQL, and the [JAMstack](https://jamstack.org/).
 You can think of it as a more opinionated Create React App, just for static sites.
 We only use Gatsby for this blog, but we're fans of Gatsby's creator @KyleAMathew's work and we use his [typography modules](https://github.com/KyleAMathews/typefaces) on npm.

 ## Creating a blog and deploying it